AU-Master-Thesis/thesis/sections/4-results/metrics.typ

 + #metric[Distance travelled] The cumulative distance covered by the robot until it reaches its destination.
 Effective trajectories aim to minimize this measure.
 + #metric[Makespan] The overall duration for all robots to achieve their objectives.
 A collaborative system of numerous robots should strive to reduce this measure.
 + #metric[Smoothness] Continuous smooth trajectories are required in most cases, in order to be realisable for the dynamics model of the robot.
-Such as those due to wheel actuators/encoders.
+Such as those caused by wheel actuators or encoders.
 Smoothness is inherently a geometric property of the path traversed.
-Too quantify this, the #acr("LDJ") metric is used@ldj-metric.
+To quantify this, the #acr("LDJ") metric is used@ldj-metric.
 It is a dimensionless metric that looks at how the jerk of a movement changes over a timespan.
 The equation for it is defined in @equ.ldj.
 Values lie in the interval $[0, -infinity]$ where closer to $0$ is better.

 // as it does not depend on the time taken or velocity #note.kristoffer[how is this true given the equation].
 It is defined as